Subspace Adversarial Training: Experiments

-\textbf{Single-step AT with a larger radius.} AT with a larger radius $\epsilon$ generally could provide better robustness guarantees against potential adversarial attacks.
+\paragraph{Single-step AT with a larger radius.} AT with a larger radius generally could provide better robustness guarantees against potential adversarial attacks.
 However, it is hard to train a model that is robust to a large $\epsilon$, especially for single-step AT \cite{andriushchenko2020understanding}.
-By constraining the training in subspace, we can now conduct single-step AT with a large $\epsilon$ with ease.
-Similar to the last section, we repeat the Fast Sub-AT experiments in \cref{ResolvingCatastrophicOverfitting} with training $\epsilon$ ranging from $8/255$ to $20/255$ ($\alpha=1.25\epsilon$).
-We select the best model checkpoint against PGD-20 attack with $\epsilon=8/255$ and plot the test robust accuracy curves of different settings against PGD-20 attack with $\epsilon$ ranging from $8/255$ to $16/255$ in \cref{fig:attack}.
-We can find that training with a larger radius within a proper range could consistently improve the model robustness against attacks of different radius, especially for the large radius attacks.
-This result implies that after applying larger training $\epsilon$, the robustness of the model is genuinely improved.
-However, there also exist limitations as expected since excessive perturbations will harm the valuable information of training data, resulting in a degenerated performance.
-For example, we achieve the best robustness against $8/255$ attack with a training radius $16/255$.
+By constraining the training in subspace, we can conduct single-step AT for a large $\epsilon$ with ease.
+Similar to last section, we repeat the Fast Sub-AT experiments in \cref{ResolvingCatastrophicOverfitting} with training radius $\epsilon \in [8/255, 20/255]$ (by default $\alpha=1.25\epsilon$).
+We select the best checkpoints (against PGD-20 attack of radius $8/255$) of different settings and plot their robust accuracy curves with respect to different strengths of attack.
+In \cref{fig:attack}, we observe that within a certain range, training with a larger radius consistently improves robustness against attacks of different radii (especially for the large one), showing that the model's robustness is genuinely improved.
+However, there also exist limitations as expected, as excessive perturbations will harm the valuable information of training data, resulting in a degenerated performance.
+For example, the best robustness against $8/255$ attack is achieved with training radius $16/255$.

-We summarize our key results of training with larger steps and larger radius in \cref{tab:largestepandlargeradius}, where we also consider total training time consumption as well as evaluations on PGD-50 and Auto-Attack.
-The main findings include: \emph{i}) by simply increasing the step size and radius, our Sub-AT can significantly improve the model robustness against the two strong attacks without the problem of catastrophic overfitting; \emph{ii}) notably, our single-step-based Sub-AT can achieve a very competitive robust accuracy under Auto-Attack and even better robust accuracy under PGD-50 attack than multi-step PGD-10 AT.
-We also get rid of the serious problem of robust overfitting, which PGD-10 AT suffers. \emph{iii}) more promisingly, our Sub-AT only takes a seventh of the training time consumption compared with PGD-10 AT, which is a considerable superiority.
+We summarize the results of training with larger steps and larger radius in \cref{tab:largestepandlargeradius}, where we also report total time consumption (including DLDR phase for Sub-AT) as well as evaluations on PGD-50 and Auto-Attack.
+Main findings include: \emph{\textbf{i}}) simply by increasing the training step size and radius, Sub-AT significantly improves model robustness against both strong attacks, without suffering catastrophic overfitting nor additional time cost; \emph{\textbf{ii}}) notably, pure single-step-based Sub-AT achieves a very competitive robust accuracy under Auto-Attack than multi-step PGD-10 AT and even better robust accuracy under PGD-50 attack.
+We also get rid of the serious problem of robust overfitting, which PGD-10 AT suffers. \emph{\textbf{iii}}) more promisingly, Sub-AT only takes a seventh of total training time compared with PGD-10 AT, which is a considerable superiority.